mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ---
 title: "Building My First Homelab Server Rack"
-date: 2024-01-12T00:00:00-05:00
+date: 2024-04-12T00:00:00-05:00
 tags:
   - homelab
 ---

 TODO: Table of contents

 Six years ago, I built my [first home server](/building-a-vm-homelab-2017/).
-In a given week, I generally worked on four or five programming projects, and I was tired of restarting a bunch of services whenever I had to restart my main Windows desktop.
-I built a second PC running Linux, and I designated that as my home server.
-Whenever I wanted to do software development, I created a virtual machine on that server and accessed it remotely over SSH.

-That first server served me well, so over the years, I've gotten more into the homelab scene and added custom NAS, firewall, and more advanced switches.
+That first server served me well, so over the years, I've gotten more into the homelab scene and added custom-built storage server, a dedicated firewall, and more advanced switches.
 And I work with Raspberry Pis so I had several Raspberry Pis everywhere.

 My wife has expressed frustration at how I never clean certain parts of my office because of all the wires.
 I felt like, "It's not that many wires."
 And then I really looked and realized, it's kind of a lot of wires.

 TODO: Photo of wires

-## I don't want your life story &mdash; just show me the rack

-If you want to skip the explanations and jump to my rack, click below.

-## But I'm not a server rack guy

-I had never considered buying a rack.
-I didn't think I was that seriously into homelab.
+I knew a lot of tech enthusiasts were buying server racks for their home, but I never thought of myself as a server rack guy.
 I had some components, but there was just a VM server here, a data server there.
 A few switches scattered around.

-People with server racks just felt way more intense than I was.
-They were building 50 TB backup servers, and I was just a mild homelab person.

 But then I realized that if I bought a rack, it would consolidate a lot of the equipment I had around my office into one space.
 My wife was also happy about the idea of almost all the wires living in one self-contained unit.

+## I don't want your life story &mdash; just show me the rack

+If you want to skip the explanations and jump to my rack, click below.

 ## Why build a server rack at home?